Utility Problem

 • Perform patrols every 15 minutes to look for instances of fire.

-• Keep a log sheet; Peron’s name, time each activity was conducted, description of activity.
+• Keep a log sheet; Person’s name, time each activity was conducted, description of activity.

-• If the building has a backup generator that powers life safety/fire detection systems, confirm the generator is running and re-occupy the building.
+8. If the building has a backup power for life safety/fire detection systems, confirm the backup power is operational and continue/resume occupancy of the building.

 Recovery

-• Fire and portable water piping should be checked for leaks from freeze damage after the heat has been restored to the facility and water turned back on.
-(Depending on the exterior temperature)
+2. Fire and portable water piping should be checked for leaks from freeze damage after the heat has been restored to the facility and water turned back on (Depending on the exterior temperature).